 - Must be made by a competent person.
 Florida law won't consider a will if it's created by someone who is not of sound mind or is under age 18 (unless they're an emancipated minor).

 - Doesn't require any official terminology or standardized documentation.
-The state doesn't require any particular forms, phrasing, or language in order to make a will valid as long as it's executed with the formalities required by law.
+Florida does not require any particular forms, phrasing, or language in order to make a will valid as long as it's executed with the formalities required by law.

 - Must be signed by the testator.
-Interestingly, state law doesn't require a formal signature from the testator.
 A testator can make any mark, symbol, letter, or initials as long as they intend the mark to serve as their signature.

 - Can be amended or revoked.
 A will can be amended or completely revoked by a subsequent will or codicil—a document that provides instructions or modifications to a will.
 The previous will doesn't have to be revoked formally in a subsequent will or codicil, but can be invalidated solely through an inconsistency in the terms of the previous will.
 In order to be legal, a codicil requires the same execution formalities of a will.